lsmo-epfl/aiida-lsmo/README.md

 # aiida-lsmo-workflows
 AiiDA workflows for the LSMO laboratory at EPFL

-Development branch "daniele" for application to COFs
+Development branch "cofs" for application to COFs